AkhtyrskiyKirill/RMS-Calculation-STM32/README.md

-# Signal RMS Calculation library
+# Signal RMS Calculation library for microcontrollers

 This library implements an RMS calculation algorithm which allows to calculate RMS values of input signal.